reviczky/northumbria/modules/research/group_report.md

 This must include a list of the physical resources required for the project.

 For each item you need to identify and justify its estimated purchase cost; the expected source (if sourced from inside the university they will expect to be reimbursed by the project; if sourced from outside the university you need to indicate the contractual arrangements).
 Any cost information here must agree with that in Section 2.

+Details of equipment or other physical resources that will be needed by your project team.
+'No physical resources' is not acceptable.
 \stopcolor

 \page[yes]